AntonyWilliam/CREATE/README.md

-Improving documentation often involves making it more comprehensive, structured, and user-friendly.
-Here's a revised version of the provided documentation:

----

 # **CREATE and CREATE2 Address Prediction on RSK**

 This project showcases how to predict a smart contract address on RSK before its actual deployment using both standard methods and the CREATE2 scheme.